Neon Jungle: Asami Zdrenka

 Born 15 September 1995 in Japan, Zdrenka was born to Japanese and British parents, and moved to the UK at an early age along with her brother and sister, Ikuma and Airi.
 Zdrenka has said that she has always loved to sing, and as a child, when her father took her on holiday back to Japan, he would make her sing to her family.
 Zdrenka's mother Harumi was a singer and her grandfather has released albums in Japan.
 Zdrenka was also spotted online, through videos of herself singing on YouTube, catching the attention of the label.
-Following Neon Jungle's split, Asami is working on solo material, and released a video series entitled A Cover Trilogy.
+Following Neon Jungle's split, Zdrenka began working on solo material and released a video series entitled A Cover Trilogy.